marco262/my_wiki/data/dnd/subclass/path-of-the-beast.md

 || 3 || A fey spirit gifted you with the ability to adopt different bestial aspects. ||
 || 4 || An ancient animal spirit dwells within you, allowing you to walk this path. ||

-# The Path of the Beast
+# Path of the Beast

 ||~ Barbarian Level ||~ Feature ||
 || 3rd || Form of the Beast ||